The National Drowning Prevention Alliance’s 5 Layers of Protection to Help Protect Kids in the Water

 Above all, if a child is missing – check the water first!
 In an emergency, every second matters, so if you cannot find the child immediately, call 9-1-1 and recruit others to assist in the search.

 Remember: drowning happens quickly and silently.
 Each layer alone cannot prevent a tragedy, but together they can save a life.
-To learn more about water safety measures, download your free checklists and visit our friends at the NDPA.
+To learn more about water safety measures and drowning prevention, download your free checklists and visit our friends at the NDPA.